mageworx/mageworx-gift-cards-veniapwa/README.md

 ## Features
 - Add product type MageWorxGiftCards
 - Add fields to the gift card product page
-- Apply, remove gift cards to the cart
+- Apply, remove gift cards from the cart
 - Check gift card balance on the cart page
 - Show gift cards summary amount on the cart page

 ## Upload the extension
-1. Create directory `@mageworx/GiftCards-veniapwa` in the root of your project
-2. Copy this project to `@mageworx/GiftCards-veniapwa`
-3. Run `yarn add file:./@mageworx/GiftCards-veniapwa` in the root of your project
+1. Run `yarn add @mageworx/gift-cards-veniapwa` or `npm i @mageworx/gift-cards-veniapwa` in the root of your project.
-4. Open `local-intercept.js` in the root of your project and put this code into `function localIntercept`.
-Pay attention, `function localIntercept` must have `targets` as parameter (you can see example of `local-intercept.js` in `@mageworx/GiftCards-veniapwa/documentation`).
+2. Open `local-intercept.js` in the root of your project and put this code into `function localIntercept`.
+Pay attention, `function localIntercept` must have `targets` as parameter (you can see example of `local-intercept.js` in `@mageworx/gift-cards-veniapwa/documentation`).
 ```
-/* MageWorx GiftCards-veniapwa start */
+/* MageWorx gift-cards-veniapwa start */
 const giftCardsTargetables = Targetables.using(targets);

 const ProductDetails_giftCards = giftCardsTargetables.reactComponent(
     '@magento/venia-ui/lib/components/ProductFullDetail/productFullDetail.js'
 );
-const GiftCardOptions = ProductDetails_giftCards.addImport("{GiftCardDetail} from '../../../../../../@mageworx/GiftCards-veniapwa/src/UI/templates/GiftCardDetail'");
+const GiftCardOptions = ProductDetails_giftCards.addImport("{GiftCardDetail} from '../../../../../@mageworx/gift-cards-veniapwa/src/UI/templates/GiftCardDetail'");
 ProductDetails_giftCards.insertAfterJSX(
     '<section className={classes.imageCarousel} />',
     `<${GiftCardOptions} className={classes.giftCardOptions} classes={ defaultClasses } giftCardAttributes={productDetails.giftCardAttributes} giftCardFormData={productDetails.giftCardFormData} />`